shamansystems/Cheap-FOCer-2/assembly/readme.md

 ## Power on, Cross Your Fingers and Celebrate

 It is now time to power on the controller to conduct a quick test.
 It is preferable to conduct this initial power up with a current-limited power supply set to 100mA.
-Or, use a cheap 12v wall plug.
+Or, use a cheap 100mA 5v power adapter.
 When powered on, the controller should only draw as much roughly 70mA.
 If a current-limited power supply is not available, then powering up through an anti-spark connector is second best.
 The blue LED should illuminate if power is successfully flowing through the controller.

 The controller is now ready to be programed.
 Please follow [this guide](https://electric-skateboard.builders/t/vesc-boot-loader-installation-tutorial/32103?source_topic_id=52813) to install the bootloader and CFOC2 firmware located in the firmware folder of the repository files.